Evaluating Black-Box Vulnerabilities with Wasserstein-Constrained Data Perturbations: Theoretical analysis

-\section{Dual formulation}
+\begin{rem} Although we did not performed the experiments for contrast perturbation, we can easily extend our findings by choosing $\Phi(x) = \frac{1}{d}\sum_{i=1}^n(x_i-mean(x_i))^2$ or similar.
+In that case, we could investigate how pixel variance may impact the task of image classification. \end{rem}

-The dual formulation of our projection problem given in Theorem \eqref{dual} is closely related to the field of Distributionally Robust Optimization (DRO) based on Wasserstein distance.
-In summary, DRO problems are concerned with optimizing a risk function over a set of probability measures, usually called the ambiguity set.
-It has deep connections to adversarial training in Machine Learning, such as discussed in \cite{DRO}.
+\subsection{Dual formulation}

-As already mentioned, one can find conditions for the dual formulation of a general convex problem in \cite{Peypouquet}.
-But since our constraintt is linear, we are going to use a less general dual formulation based on the following result of \cite{rockafellar}.
+Based on standard duality theory for convex programs, we proved a dual formulation for our projection problem \eqref{P}.
+As already mentioned, one can find conditions for the dual formulation of a general convex problem in \citep{Peypouquet}.
+Additional details and proofs can be checked in the Appendix~\ref{A2} and \ref{A3}.